-Prestonwood Kidzone may be our most visited indoor spot.
-If there’s ever a rainy afternoon and we need to be spontaneous, we find ourselves at Kidzone.
+Prestonwood Baptist Church may be our most visited indoor spot.
+If there’s ever a rainy afternoon and we need to be spontaneous, we find ourselves at the KIDZ indoor playground.
 It’s fairly friendly for crawlers, but it’s really geared towards preschool and older who are comfortable climbing.
 Let’s just say, one time my newly toddling toddler climbed up an obstacle THAT I COULD NOT FIT IN, and I had to send a random 5-year-old in there to help him down.
-Other than that incident, we’ve loved our visits to Kidzone.
+Other than that incident, we’ve loved our visits!

 For some reason, my brain always wants to call this place “Watermark Treehouse.”
 It does look a bit like a treehouse.
-The Watermark Treefort, is a large open area where kids can climb stairs, balance on rope nets (not as scary as it sounds), and have some freedom without the distractions that you might find in the other uber-colorful play areas.
-I’ve seen moms with children of varying ages sitting on the bottom level with a blanket and a baby, while the bigs run up and down the stairs.
+The Watermark Tree Fort is a large open area where kids can climb stairs, balance on rope nets (not as scary as it sounds), and have some freedom without the distractions that you might find in the other uber-colorful play areas.
+I’ve seen moms with children of varying ages sit on the bottom level with a blanket and a baby while her bigs run up and down the stairs.

 So far, we’ve only been to the Ark during birthday parties.
 But it’s been on my list to revisit.
 Open playtime at The Ark is free, but registration is required.
 Click the link to view wavier form and register.